i18next/i18next-gitbook/translation-function/interpolation.md

 ### Unescape

-Per default the values get escaped to save you from possible xss attacks.
+Per default, the values get escaped to mitigate XSS attacks.
 You can toggle escaping off, by either putting `-` before the key, or set the `escapeValue` option to `false` when requesting a translation.

 Keys